 Studying more than one subject

-If you are on a joint degree or one of our Major/Minor degrees, you will have all the same opportunities as everyone else.
+If you are on a joint degree, you will have all the same opportunities as everyone else.
 Having a foot in each of two departments shouldn’t make things unnecessarily complicated.
 Here’s what you need to know.

 If you are over 21 at the beginning of your undergraduate degree you are classed as a mature student.
 We have some extra support for mature students across the University.